 Cocoa diseases and insect pests spread because of poor block management.
-Insects play an important role in the black pod (Phytophthora) disease cycle.
+Insects play an important role in the black pod (Phytophthora) disease cycle, and CPB damages pods.

 Sanitation promotes tree cleanliness and improves hygiene.
 The most important part of sanitation is to harvest all pods weekly during the rainy season and fortnightly during the dry season.